 PHRASE OF THE YEAR

-THE GOAL: Building a social movement to provide answers to today's pressing issues as a counter discourse to extremist voices
+THE GOAL: Building a social movement to provide answers to today's pressing issues as a counter discourse to extremist and populist voices

-- This winning phrase will become the coming year’s theme for the Dhillon Marty Foundation’s Global Citizen Education Initiatives.
+- This winning phrase will become the coming year’s theme for the DMF’s initiatives.

-- Participation in the Phrase of the Year Competition is open to students in high school and university (undergraduate and graduate programs).
+- Participation in the Phrase of the Year Competition is open to youth (typically from age 13 to 35).

 - Participation is open to individuals or teams.
 A team must designate a representative to facilitate communication between the team and the Dhillon Marty Foundation.